lexfeathers/lexfeathers.ca/projects/certainly-uncertain.md

 ---
 In 2024, I was approached by [Michael Silverwood](https://pixilestudios.com/) about composing the opening theme for a podcast he was starting with a few friends.
 The requirements were for a short, introspective and driving tune that would work well with dialogue over top, as happens at the start of each episode.

-You can now hear the song in the opening of any Certainly Uncertain podcast episode:
+You can hear the song in the opening of any Certainly Uncertain podcast episode, or in the audio player below:

+<audio controls src="/uploads/Certainly_Uncertain_Theme.mp3" title="Lex Feathers - Certainly Uncertain Theme"></audio>

+Certainly Uncertain can be streamed on Apple Music:

 <iframe src="https://embed.podcasts.apple.com/ca/podcast/certainly-uncertain-with-michael-matt-and-aashay/id1775757506" style="width: 100%; max-width: 660px; overflow: hidden; border-radius: 10px;" height="450"></iframe>